RPerottoni/Health_Insurance_Cross_Sell/README.md

 # 1. Business scenario

-This study project was carried out with the aim of solving the business problem of Insurance All company, using machine learning algorithms and data science concepts to calculate the probability of a customer acquiring a new product from the company.
+<p style="text-align: justify"> This study project was carried out with the aim of solving the business problem of Insurance All company, using machine learning algorithms and data science concepts to calculate the probability of a customer acquiring a new product from the company.
 In this way, the company can focus on customers with a higher interest in acquiring the new product, being more efficient in the use of its resources.

 Keeping in mind the accessibility of the user, the solution for this project was developed within Google Sheets, where the machine learning algorithm was connected to it, and with just one click, the user is able to obtain an ordered list, starting with the customer with the highest interest in acquiring the product.

-As a result of this project, Insurance All company was able to increase its profitability due to the significant reduction in the use of resources such as time and unnecessary calls.
+As a result of this project, Insurance All company was able to increase its profitability due to the significant reduction in the use of resources such as time and unnecessary calls.</p>

 ## 1.1 - Insurance All

-Insurance All is a company that provides health insurance to its customers and the product team is analyzing the possibility of offering its insured a new product: A car insurance.
+<p style="text-align: justify">Insurance All is a company that provides health insurance to its customers and the product team is analyzing the possibility of offering its insured a new product: A car insurance.

-Aiming to reduce the customer acquisiton cost, the company decided to use a cross-sell strategy, that consist in selling a second product to an existing client.
+Aiming to reduce the customer acquisiton cost, the company decided to use a cross-sell strategy, that consist in selling a second product to an existing client.</p>

 ## 1.2 - Business Problems

-Insurance All conducted a survey with approximately 380,000 customers about their interest in joining a new car insurance product last year.
+<p style="text-align: justify"> Insurance All conducted a survey with approximately 380,000 customers about their interest in joining a new car insurance product last year.
 All customers demonstrated interest or not in acquiring car insurance and these answers were saved in a database along with other customer attributes.

 The product team selected 127,000 new customers who did not respond to the survey to participate in a campaign, in which they will receive the offer of the new car insurance product.
 The offer will be made by the sales team through phone calls.
 However, the sales team has a capacity to make 20,000 calls within the campaign period.

 In this context, you have been hired as a Data Science consultant to build a model that predicts if the customer would be interested or not in car insurance.

-With your solution, the sales team expects to prioritize people with higher interest in the new product and thus optimize the campaign by only contacting the customers most likely to make the purchase.
+With your solution, the sales team expects to prioritize people with higher interest in the new product and thus optimize the campaign by only contacting the customers most likely to make the purchase. </p>

-# 2 - Solution Strategy
+# 2. Solution Strategy

-The solution follows the **CRISP-DM** (Cross-Industry Standard Process for Data Mining), which is a cyclic method of development.
-At the end of the first cycle, the team will have a first version end-to-end of this solution, allowing them to achieve good results faster, identify and address potential problems effectively.
+<p style="text-align: justify"> The solution follows the **CRISP-DM** (Cross-Industry Standard Process for Data Mining), which is a cyclic method of development.
+At the end of the first cycle, the team will have a first version end-to-end of this solution, allowing them to achieve good results faster, identify and address potential problems effectively. </p>

 ![image](reports/figures/crispds_one.png)